D.R. Horton Inc (DHI)'s Winning Formula: Financial Metrics and C

 Profitability Rank Breakdown

 The Profitability Rank shows D.R.
 Horton Inc's impressive standing among its peers in generating profit.
-D.R.
-Horton Inc's Operating Margin has increased significantly over the past five years, with the latest figure standing at 17.21%.
-Furthermore, the company's Gross Margin has also seen a consistent rise, indicating growing proficiency in transforming revenue into profit.
+The company's Operating Margin has increased significantly over the past five years, with the latest figure standing at 17.21%.
+Furthermore, D.R.
+Horton Inc's Gross Margin has also seen a consistent rise, indicating the company's growing proficiency in transforming revenue into profit.
 D.R.
 Horton Inc's strong Predictability Rank of 5.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown

 Ranked highly in Growth, D.R.
 Horton Inc demonstrates a strong commitment to expanding its business.
 The company's 3-Year Revenue Growth Rate is 23.5%, which outperforms 88.12% of companies in the Homebuilding & Construction industry.
 Moreover, D.R.
-Horton Inc has seen a robust increase in its EBITDA over the past few years, with a three-year growth rate of 30.9%, accentuating the company's capability to drive growth.
+Horton Inc has seen a robust increase in its EBITDA over the past few years, with a three-year growth rate of 30.9 and a five-year rate of 35.8, accentuating the company's continued capability to drive growth.

 Conclusion: D.R.
 Horton Inc's Position for Outperformance

 Considering D.R.
 Horton Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-The company's strategic approach to financial management, consistent profitability, and impressive growth trajectory make it a compelling choice for investors seeking long-term value.
-With a GF Score of 93, D.R.
-Horton Inc stands out as a strong contender in the market, poised for continued success.
+The company's strategic approach to financial management, consistent profitability, and sustained growth trajectory provide a compelling case for investors.
+With a GF Score of 94, D.R.
+Horton Inc stands out as a strong contender for value investors seeking robust returns.

 GuruFocus Premium members can find more companies with strong GF Scores using the following screener link: GF Score Screen